Ultimate and Enterprise editions

 Selected files are imported the very first time APC runs.
 No files are imported when a folder is monitored.

 This connector supports absolute path setting.
-Target translation files can be stored only in the same branch as the source file.
+Target translation files can be stored in a different branch than the source files.

 Set up Continuous Jobs to have Memsource monitor selected files for changes.